LibraStack/Match3-SDK/README.md

 ...

+## :dart: Roadmap

+If you want to see a new feature feel free to [create a new issue](https://github.com/ChebanovDD/MatchSweets/issues/new).
+Here are some features which are either under way or planned:

+- [ ] Add tests
+- [ ] Build .unitypackage
+- [ ] Publish on Asset Store
+- [ ] Optimize `ItemsDrop` & `ItemsRollDown` fill strategies

+If you'd like to give any of these a shot feel free to contribute. // Link

-## Show your support
+## :star: Show your support

-Give a ⭐ if this project helped you!
+Give a star if this project helped you!

 <a href="https://www.buymeacoffee.com/chebanovdd" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-orange.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

-## License
+## :balance_scale: License

 Usage is provided under the [MIT License](LICENSE).